tcatche/hexo-generator-issues/README.md

 ---
 ```

-This field be specified to connecting post to existing issues.If the value of this field corresponds to the issue does not exist, this field will be ignored.
+This field be specified to connecting post to existing issue.If the value of this field corresponds to the issue does not exist, this field will be ignored.
 If the value is set `0`, the post will not publish as a issue.

 ## Test
 Before test, you should add option about authentication and test repository in `test/options.js` files.The authentication must has access in creating and delete repository.